raszpl/sigrok-disk/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`[[8, 3, 5], [5, 8, 3, 5]]`
 &nbsp;&nbsp;&nbsp;&nbsp;`8-3-5_5-8-3-5_7-8-3-5`

-`custom_encoder_sync_seqs` Special (often invalid on purpose) sequences of pulses used to distinguish Synchronization Marks.
+`custom_encoder_sync_marks` Special (often invalid on purpose) sequences of pulses used to distinguish Synchronization Marks.
 **Default**: `` (empty string) **Example**: `[[8, 3, 5], [5, 8, 3, 5], [7, 8, 3, 5]]` used by RLL_WD

 `custom_encoder_shift_index` Every sync_sequences entry has its own offset defining number of valid halfbit windows already shifted in (minus last entry because PLLstate.decoding adds self.halfbit_cells) at the moment of matched Sync Sequence.
 Define one common value or provide list of values for every sync_sequences entry.
 **Default**: `` (empty string) **Example**: `11` or `11, 11` for RLL_OMTI

 All custom_encoder_ _mark options below support * wildcard, useful when debugging new format and unsure of proper values.
-For example setting custom_encoder_nop_mark=* will start decoding bytes as soon as custom_encoder_sync_seqs is matched.
+For example setting custom_encoder_nop_mark=* will start decoding bytes as soon as custom_encoder_sync_marks is matched.
 After that you can manipulate custom_encoder_shift_index to arrive at proper bit alignment.
 Greatly simplifies adding new encoding formats.

 `custom_encoder_IDData_mark` IDData_mark is usually 0xA1 for MFM FDD and HDD.
 **Default**: `` (empty string) **Example**: `0xA1`